Masthead header

 After a week of shooting at a single focal length I was pretty comfortable with it and proud of the results I could get with it.
 I took this shot of Shinjuku without neon that was accepted into the Leica Fotografie International M9 Masters Shot Gallery on Leica.com.

-Shinjuku without neon
+Shinjuku without Neon

 After posting this picture, the editor of a Russian Newspaper contacted me and asked for permission to reprint this photo.